What are app deep links? And what is app deep linking for that matter? On the surface, these are fairly simple questions with fairly simple answers.

 Deferred app deep links can also direct users to another location, such as an app’s website for more information, and then open the original page that the user was directed to.

-To give you an example, if a user downloads a retail app after clicking an ad for a given piece of clothing, but doesn’t have the app installed on their phone, they will first be directed to the relevant store for download.
+To give you an example, if a user clicks on an ad for a pair of shoes they quite like but doesn’t have the app installed on their phone, they will first be directed to the relevant store for download.
 When they open the app after installation, the product page will be displayed, allowing the customer to continue from where they left off.

 Deferred app deep linking